 Cystic fibrosis: Causes, symptoms, diagnosis, treatment

-People who have CF produce abnormally thick, sticky mucus, which clogs the lungs and leads to recurring lung and sinus infections as well as difficulty breathing.
-Reduced oxygen in the blood also leads to a characteristic rounding and enlargement of the nail bed in the fingers and toes, called clubbing.
+Reduced oxygen in the blood with CF leads to a characteristic rounding and enlargement of the nail bed in the fingers and toes, called clubbing.
 Those with the disease may also develop a barrel-shaped chest as a result of their increased work to breathe.
 Repeated infections often lead to fleshy growths inside the nose, called nasal polyps.

 The thick mucus also obstructs the ducts of the pancreas, preventing digestive enzymes from reaching the intestines.
 So those with CF do not absorb nutrients from their food well, and they eliminate undigested food through the bowel, resulting in very large, smelly stools.
 Because so little food is absorbed, children with CF have difficulty gaining and maintaining weight, despite a healthy appetite and diet.